S. Alice Long, PhD

 Dr. Long’s lab is a translational immunology lab focused on discovering how the adaptive immune system is dysregulated in human autoimmunity.
 Specifically, her current research includes three inter-related projects in the setting of T1D.

-- Causes and consequences of reduced response to IL-2 in CD4 T cells of T1D subjects,
+- Causes and consequences of reduced response to IL-2 in T1D subjects,

-- cellular definition, function and stability of CD8 T cell exhaustion associated with beneficial response to therapy and
+- Cellular definition, function and stability of CD8 T cell exhaustion associated with beneficial disease outcomes and

-- identification of biomarkers of progressors vs non-progressors.
+- Identification of biomarkers of T1D progressors vs non-progressors.

 Bluestone JA, Buckner JH, Fitch M, Gitelman SE, Gupta S, Hellerstein MK, Herold KC, Lares A, Lee MR, Li K, Liu W, Long SA, Masiello LM, Nguyen V, Putnam AL, Rieck M, Sayre PH, Tang Q. Type 1 diabetes immunotherapy using polyclonal regulatory T cells.
 Sci Transl Med.
 2015 Nov 25;7(315):315ra189. doi: 10.1126/scitranslmed.aad4134.
 PMID: 26606968